Transit Assistance Program (TAP) – Partner Information

 Once approved, what is next?

-Along with your approval you will get instructions on how to order your TAP encoded cards online.
+Along with your approval you will get TAP Go-To Cards, instructions on how to order your TAP encoded cards online along with promotional material and additional information on the program

 Once your cards arrive you can begin to distribute them to qualified clients.